FossProf/Music_Assist/README.md

   (six semitones could be `#4` or `b5`).
 - No capo support yet (planned).
-- The GUI slice ships with built-in tuning presets (Standard through Drop D / open tunings) and a compact custom-tuning editor for the lowest string, but no fret-count control yet; the default window shows a 22-fret Standard board.
+- The GUI slice ships with built-in tuning presets (Standard through Drop D / open tunings) and a compact custom-tuning editor for each string's open pitch, but no fret-count control yet; the default window shows a 22-fret Standard board.
 - Triad voicings are limited to adjacent-string sets within the default fret span; voicing filtering/ranking is future work.
 - No extended chords, progressions, or audio yet.